b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 — *[Mom’s Commitment to Modesty](https://www.churchofjesuschrist.org/study/ensign/2011/06/moms-commitment-to-modesty?lang=eng&id=p7#p7)*, Kelly Ann Peterson, Ensign June 2011

 Yeah, or they could also just be awkward, self-conscious teenagers.
 There are a variety of factors that could contribute to enjoying a prom experience.
 Again acknowledging that I am not female, I would imagine that having a bad date to accompany you could be a big factor.
-Maybe they don't normally wear bodices every day, so it's unfamiliar, making them conscientious of the fit?
+Maybe these peers don't normally wear bodices every day, so it's unfamiliar, making them conscientious of the fit?

 No, they just had *exposed porn shoulders*.